ratokeshi/Public-Meetings/README.md

 http://bit.ly/study-jam-coursera

 If you have issues please let us know at Support@Qwiklabs.com.
 Happy study jamming!
-If you need temporary access to credits while support replies,
+If you need temporary access to credits while support replies, go to this form: https://forms.gle/R6x3jvVnzAhnGhUbA

 # Global Azure Bootcamp